 - Wring it out so that it remains damp.

 - Wipe the carving using the damp cloth.

-- Add some drops of linseed oil or petroleum jelly on a dry cloth.
+- Add some drops of linseed oil, a popular finish for gunstock or petroleum jelly on a dry cloth.

 - Allow the carving to dry.

 - Make sure there is enough ventilation in your work area.

 Repair and maintenance

 Always check on your wood carving so that if there is a need for repairs, you go for them right away.
 Cleaning and restoration of cracked or scratched parts is part of the maintenance and repair process.
 Prepare the affected area as you fill in cracks and fill the splits.